BensonsPage/bensonspage/README.md

 ## Hi there 👋, I am Benson

-A zealous SCRUM Master and Machine Learning Engineer, I help companies enhance their software deliverly systems using empirical techniques.
+A zealous SCRUM Master and Machine Learning Engineer, I help companies enhance their software delivery systems using empirical techniques.
 I am enthusiastic about innovations and am driven by need to make an impactful positive difference.

 ⚡ Fun fact: When I was 11, I made some fancy feathers, hooked them on my hands and took a flight off a tree!